 Throughout this document you will find cross-references in the text which indicate further details that can be found in other sections of this document.
-The cross-references are colored blue and linked to the relevant place in the document (example: see section on page 87).
+The cross-references are colored blue and linked to the relevant place in the document (example: see Appendix A Working with Templates on page 85).
 Positioning your cursor over the cross-reference text and clicking the left mouse button will take you to the relevant section.

-To return to the original page after viewing a cross-referred page in Adobe Acrobat or Adobe Reader, click on the "Previous View" arrow (or).
+To return to the original page after viewing a cross-referred page in Adobe Acrobat or Adobe Reader, click on the "Previous View" arrow (or ()).